Sidharth-Shanmugam-MEng-Project-2023-24/picam-video-recorder/README.md

 # webcam-video-recorder
-Python script to record video from a stream and store as file using OpenCV
+Python script to record video from a Raspberry Camera stream and store it as a file using OpenCV